Who’s the Best Flat-Fee Realtor for First-Time Sellers in Utah?

 Is a flat-fee brokerage safe for a first-time seller?

-Yes.
+Yes!
 A flat-fee brokerage like Homie is a fully licensed real estate firm with the same legal obligations as any percentage-based brokerage.
 Your listing goes on the same MLS, your contract uses the same Utah forms, and your agent carries the same fiduciary duty.
 The fee structure is the only thing that changes.

 What does Homie include for first-time sellers?